 How Severely Jehovah’s Witnesses Demand Loyalty

-Most religions want loyalty of one sort or another, but Jehovah’s Witnesses are different when it comes to the loyalty they demand of their members.
-When a JW leaves the organization, he or she is shunned; this is because of the loyalty JWs are expected to have for the religion, and it is done even if those who leave are close family and “young ones.”
+Most religions want loyalty of one sort or another, but Jehovah’s Witnesses are different when it comes to the loyalty they demand of their members, and its severity.
+When one of Jehovah’s Witnesses leaves the organization, he or she is shunned; this is because of the loyalty Witnesses are expected to have for the religion, and it is done even if those who leave are close family and “young ones.”

 The January 15, 2013, Watchtower said about this shunning: